Source: The Barefoot Contessa’s Foolproof

-- 1 1/2 lb. brussels sprouts, trimmed and cut in half through the core — leave the teensy ones whole
+- 1 1/2 pounds Brussels sprouts, trimmed and cut in half through the core — leave the teensy ones whole

 - 1/4 cup olive oil

-- 1 1/2 tsp. kosher salt, or more or less to taste
+- 1 1/2 teaspoons kosher salt, or more or less to taste

-- 1/2 tsp. freshly ground pepper, plus more, to taste
+- 1/2 teaspoon freshly ground pepper, plus more, to taste

-- 1 Tbs. syrupy balsamic vinegar or 1/4 cup to 1/2 cup standard, store-bought balsamic*
+- 1 tablespoon syrupy balsamic vinegar or 1/2 cup standard, store-bought balsamic, see notes above

 - Place the Brussels sprouts on a baking sheet, including any of the loose leaves.
 Cut the pancetta into 1/2-inch dice and add to the pan.
 Add the olive oil, the 1 1/2 tsp. salt (or less — start with a teaspoon if you are sensitive to salt) and the 1/2 tsp. pepper and toss with your hands.
 Spread out the mixture in a single layer.

 - Remove pan from the oven, drizzle immediately with the balsamic vinegar and toss again.
+(I like using the entire quarter cup of reduced balsamic, but add to taste.)
 Taste and adjust the seasoning with salt and pepper.
 Serve hot.